 Rifabutin is used for patients taking drugs (particularly antiretroviral drugs) that have unacceptable interactions with RIF.
 Its action is similar to RIF, but it affects the metabolism of other drugs less.
 When used with clarithromycin or fluconazole, rifabutin has been associated with uveitis.

-Rifapentine is used in one dose/wk regimens (see Table: Dosing of Oral First-Line Anti-TB Drugs*) but is not used in children or patients with HIV (because of unacceptable treatment failure rates) or extrapulmonary TB.
+Rifapentine is used in one dose/wk regimens (see Table: Dosing of Oral First-Line Anti-TB Drugs* Dosing of Oral First-Line Anti-TB Drugs* Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
+TB most commonly affects the lungs.
+Symptoms include productive... read more ) but is not used in children or patients with HIV (because of unacceptable treatment failure rates) or extrapulmonary TB.
 It is also used in a 12-dose, once/wk DOT regimen with INH for TB prophylaxis.
 This prophylactic combination is not recommended for children < 2 yr, HIV-infected patients receiving antiretroviral treatment, pregnant women, or women expecting to become pregnant during treatment because safety in these groups is unknown.

-Its major adverse effects are GI upset and hepatitis.
+The major adverse effects of pyrazinamide are GI upset and hepatitis.
 It often causes hyperuricemia, which is generally mild and only rarely induces gout.
 PZA is commonly used during pregnancy, but its safety has not been confirmed.

 Other antibiotics are active against TB and are used primarily when patients have drug-resistant TB (DR-TB) or do not tolerate one of the first-line drugs.
 The 2 most important classes are aminoglycosides (and the closely related polypeptide drug, capreomycin) and fluoroquinolones; aminoglycosides are available only for parenteral use.